MD-CWI/afivo-streamer/documentation/faq.md

 [TOC]

-# What does Afivo stand for?
+# What does Afivo stand for? {#afivo-name}

-Adaptive Finite Volume Octree.
+"Adaptive Finite Volume Octree".
 Note that these names do not describe the full functionality of the framework, since you can also use e.g., quadtrees or finite difference methods.

-# Why no MPI?
+# Why no MPI? {#why-no-mpi}

 There are a couple of reasons for this: